shaynair/CryptoWealth/deliverables/iteration-01/product.md

   By tracking currency trends and using predictive analytics, our __website platform__ will enable users to make intelligent decisions while navigating this new and exciting market.
 Unique crypto-currency portfolios will be constructed for each investor based on the level of risk they are willing to accept, their personal interests/preferences and a variety of other parameters.
 Each portfolio will contain a set of crypto-currencies of differing weights.
 A user's portfolio (or portfolios) will be continuously reevaluated and adjusted in order to react to market fluctuations.
 Our data analytics backend will be driven by algorithms that condense information from a variety of public sources around the web and output actionable buy/sell events.
 We will analyze historical trading data (using sources such as [BTER](https://bter.com/), [Crypto-Currency Market Capitalization](https://coinmarketcap.com/) and [TradeBlock](https://tradeblock.com/)), obtain data from the crypto-currency community by parsing articles on blogs and twitter, and consider input from a variety of other sources.
 Our platform can be thought of as a combination between traditional robo-advisors (WealthSimple, Betterment, etc..) and crypto-currencies (BitCoin, Ethereum, LiteCoin, etc..).
 Our aim is to provide a clear path to new investors wishing to enter the crypto-currency marketplace.

- EXTRA (Total coin supply, technical details, future development plans, mission statement, and community speculation are just a sample of the factors that we will investigate in order to build our investing system.)

 ### Who are your target users?